 The Scopes Trial, also known as the Scopes Monkey Trial, was the 1925 prosecution of science teacher John Scopes for teaching evolution in a Tennessee public school, which a recent bill had made illegal.
 The trial featured two of the best-known orators of the era, William Jennings Bryan and Clarence Darrow, as opposing attorneys.
 The trial was viewed as an opportunity to challenge the constitutionality of the bill, to publicly advocate for the legitimacy of Darwin’s theory of evolution, and to enhance the profile of the American Civil Liberties Union (ACLU).

-The theory of evolution, as presented by Charles Darwin and others, was a controversial concept in many quarters, even into the 20th century.
+The theory of evolution, as developed by Charles Darwin and others, was a controversial concept in many quarters, even into the 20th century.

-Concerted anti-evolutionist efforts in Tennessee succeeded when in 1925, the Tennessee House of Representatives was offered a bill by John W. Butler making teaching evolution a misdemeanor.
+Concerted anti-evolutionist efforts in Tennessee succeeded when in 1925, the Tennessee House of Representatives was offered a bill by John W. Butler that made teaching evolution a misdemeanor.
 The so-called Butler Act was passed six days later almost unanimously with no amendments.

 When the ACLU received news of the bill’s passage, it immediately sent out a press release offering to challenge the Butler Act.